AsteriskAmpersand/Ice-Experimental/README.md

 		- Most attacks generate 2.5% per hit (same as the original baseline for most attacks).
 		- Heavier hitting attacks generate 5.0% per hit (down from as high as 20% per hit).
 		- > This mainly addresses specific moves that were disproportionately generating far more Demon Gauge than other moves, and trivializing gauge generation.
-	- Automatically de-activates if the hunter receives a hit.
+	- Automatically de-activates if the hunter is sent flying by an attack.
 	- Turning Demon Mode Off:
 		- When performed after an attack, now has an active hitbox with the following stats:
 			- 8+8 MV